How To Make Soft & Chewy Matcha White Chocolate Chip Cookies With Macadamia Nuts

 Tip: Resting the dough will allow the cookies to develop a tastier texture when baking.

-6) Shaping the Cookies
+6) Shaping the Matcha Cookies

-Using 2 spoons, drop the cookie dough onto the parchment sheet.
-Each cookie should be 5-6cm (2-3 inches) apart from one another.
+Using two spoons or a small ice cream scoop, drop the cookie dough onto the parchment sheet.
+Ensure that each cookie is spaced 5-6cm (2-3 inches) apart from one another.

-7) Baking the Cookies
+7) Baking the Matcha Cookies

-8) Cooling the Cookies
+8) Allowing the Matcha Cookies To Cool

 The cookies are very soft when freshly baked and will fall apart easily.
-Allow the cookies to rest for 10 minutes on the baking tray and then transfer them to a cooling rack.
+Allow the cookies to rest for 10 minutes on the baking tray, and then transfer them to a cooling rack.
 All that’s left to do is enjoy!

 0 comments